Shutout (baseball): Games lasting shorter or longer than nine innings

 A shutout must fall under the technical definitions of a complete game, which consists of only one pitcher pitching an entire game, regardless of how long the game lasts.
-However, the complete game stipulation is waived if the same pitcher records every out in the game without having technically started the game, as noted above with the game pitched by Ernie Shore.
+However, the complete game stipulation is waived if the same pitcher records every out in the game without having technically started the game, as in the game pitched by Ernie Shore.
 A standard Major League Baseball game consists of nine innings, unless weather or other uncontrollable elements prevent the game from being completed.
 If five or more innings have been played and the game cannot be resumed in a timely manner under normal conditions, it can be ruled as a "complete game" according to Major League Baseball rule 4.10.
 In this case, it is possible for a pitcher to complete only five innings pitched and still be credited with a complete-game shutout if the other team fails to score by the time the game is ended.
 However, no-hitter and perfect game bids are not official unless the game lasts at least nine innings.
 A shortened game cannot be considered a no-hitter or perfect game, but it can be counted as a shutout if applicable.

 Conversely, if a game goes into scoreless extra innings, the same pitcher must pitch until the end of the game, despite having already pitched a full nine innings without allowing a run.
 If the pitcher is replaced or allows a run during an extra inning, he cannot receive a shutout.
-This situation is very rare today, because starting pitchers will rarely pitch into extra innings.
+This situation is very rare, because starting pitchers will rarely pitch into extra innings.
 On June 3, 1995, Pedro Martínez of the Montreal Expos had a perfect game through nine innings against the San Diego Padres.
 The Expos failed to score as well, and the game was forced into extra innings.
 The Expos scored a run in the top of the 10th inning.
 In the bottom of the same inning, Martínez gave up a leadoff double to Bip Roberts to break up the perfect game and no-hitter.
 Martínez was immediately replaced by Mel Rojas, who retired the next three batters to end the game.
 Martínez was credited as the winning pitcher in a 1–0 Expos victory, but he did not record a complete game or a shutout for his efforts since another pitcher had taken part in the game.
 Arguably the most famous extra inning shutout was recorded by Jack Morris in Game 7 of the 1991 World Series.
 Morris was named the Series MVP for his 10-inning effort.

 The longest complete-game shutout is 18 innings pitched by a single pitcher, which has occurred four times in Major League history: John Montgomery Ward (1882), Ed Summers (1909), Walter Johnson (1918), and Carl Hubbell (1933).